MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 There are diagnostic tools that Microsoft SQL Server technical support uses to collect logs and more efficiently troubleshoot issues.
 [SQL LogScout](https://github.com/microsoft/sql_logscout) and [Pssdiag Configuration Manager](https://github.com/microsoft/diagmanager) (together with [SQLDiag](/sql/tools/sqldiag-utility)) collect outputs of the previously described DMVs and Performance Monitor counters that can help you diagnose memory grant issues.

 If you run SQL LogScout with *LightPerf*, *GeneralPerf*, or *DetailedPerf* scenarios, the tool collects the necessary logs.
 You can then manually examine the YourServer_PerfStats.out and look for `-- dm_exec_query_resource_semaphores --` and `-- dm_exec_query_memory_grants --` outputs.
 Or, instead of manual examination, you can use [SQL Nexus](https://github.com/microsoft/sqlnexus) to import the output coming from SQL LogScout or PSSDIAG into a SQL Server database.
 SQL Nexus creates two tables, `tbl_dm_exec_query_resource_semaphores` and `tbl_dm_exec_query_memory_grants`, which contain the information needed to diagnose memory grants.
-SQL LogScout and PSSDIAG also collect Perfmon logs in the form of *.BLG* files, which can be used to review the performance counters described in the [Performance Monitor counters](#performancemonitorcounters) section.
+SQL LogScout and PSSDIAG also collect Perfmon logs in the form of *.BLG* files, which can be used to review the performance counters described in the [Aggregate memory usage statistics](#aggregate-memory-usage-statistics) section.

 ## Why are memory grants important to a developer or DBA